TheBlueGreen/Joshua-Bardwell-OpenTX-EdgeTX-Voicepack/README.md

 ## TODO
 - Get feedback on sound quality.
 - Adjust filenames so they can be drag-and-dropped to OpenTX/EdgeTX SD Card.
+(Initial support added, thanks IDV)
+- Improve installation instruction + add images.

+## How To Install

+1. Backup OpenTX/EdgeTX SD Card (mount your transmitter to your PC or use a SD card reader)
+2. Download contents of "drag-and-drop" folder from this GitHub repo.
+3. Extract or copy contents of the "drag-and-drop" folder into the X://SOUNDS/en folder on your OpenTX/EdgeTX SD card.
+(Drive letter X will be different for everyone)
+4. Enjoy!

 ## Notes and Contact Info